-Deadline for USP <800> Hazardous Drugs Approaching
+USP <800> Hazardous Drugs Regulations Now in Effect

 - Hazardous drug review.
 USP <800> requires a facility-level review of all hazardous drugs on the National Institute for Occupational Safety and Health’s list.
 Depending on the scope of services provided by a hospital, more than 1,000 drugs and dosage forms may need to be evaluated for proper handling or containment methods.
 This review should be interdisciplinary and drive the hospital’s strategy for USP <800> compliance.